nwmqpa/GTNH-CropAutomation/README.md

         edit config.lua

 10. Place the Spade and Transvector Binder into the last and second to last slot of the robot, respectively.
 Crop sticks will go in the third, but it is not required to put them in yourself.
-An axe or mattock can also be placed into the tool slot of the robot (optional) to speed up destroying crops.
+An axe or mattock can also be placed into the tool slot of the robot to speed up destroying crops (optional).
 See image below.

 ![Robot Inventory](media/Robot_Inventory.png?)